 - (e) If the State Superintendent determines that a school district has failed to comply with the administrative expenditure limitation imposed in subsection (c) of this Section, the State Superintendent shall notify the district of the violation and direct the district to undertake corrective action to bring the district's budget into compliance with the administrative expenditure limitation.
 The district shall, within 60 days of the notice, provide adequate assurance to the State Superintendent that appropriate corrective actions have been or will be taken.
-If the district fails to provide adequate assurance or fails to undertake the necessary corrective actions, the State Superintendent may impose progressive sanctions against the district that may culminate in withholding all subsequent payments of general State aid due the district under Section 18-8.05 of this Code or evidence-based funding due the district under Section 18-8.15 of this Code until the assurance is provided or the corrective actions taken. - (f) The State Superintendent shall publish a list each year of the school districts that violate the limitation imposed by subsection (c) of this Section and a list of the districts that waive the limitation by board action as provided in subsection (c) of this Section.
+If the district fails to provide adequate assurance or fails to undertake the necessary corrective actions, the State Superintendent may progressive sanctions against the district that may culminate in withholding all subsequent payments of general State aid due district under Section 18-8.05 of this Code evidence-based funding due the district under Section 18-8.15 of this Code until the assurance is provided or the corrective actions taken. - of the school districts that violate the limitation imposed by subsection (c) of this Section and a list of the districts that waive the limitation by board action as provided in subsection (c) of this Section. - 25 (Source: P.A.
+90-548, eff.
+1-1-98; 90-653, eff.
+7-29-98.)